 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
-Include: 2017 undergraduate class: all students only loans made to students who borrowed while enrolled at your institution.

-2016 and June 30, 2017.
+Include: 2018 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.